Deep Dive · Musical Analysis

 This gives the GnG NES soundtrack a structural coherence unusual for NES game music of 1986: every stage uses a consistent harmonic palette, varied by tonality and tempo rather than by wholesale stylistic change.

-GnG NES mid-game - the atmospheric shift from graveyard to village.
-Kageyama’s Village BGM provides tonal relief here, before the game returns to minor-key dread.
+GnG NES late-game.
+Kageyama’s Village BGM provides tonal relief earlier in the game before the score returns to minor-key dread in the later stages.

 How Five Channels Create Dread